pdtouch/tripal_doc/docs/dev_guide/module_dev/jobs.rst

 Get information about a job
 -----------------------------

 You may often find you also need the ability in your extension module to retrieve information about a specific job.
-Expanding on the previous example in registering a Tripal Job above, perhaps you want to check on the status of your users export job in order to let them know when it is complete and provide their results.
+Expanding on the previous example in registering a Tripal Job above, perhaps you want to check on the status of your users' export job in order to let them know when it is complete and provide their results.

 When you created the tripal job before, you would have had the job_id returned to you.
 This unique identifier can be used to access all the information you need!
-You can store it in the form_state if you registered the job in multipage form or you can save it in the URL in the case of an export button redirecting to a results page.
+You can store it in the form_state if you registered the job in a multipage form or you can save it in the URL in the case of an export button redirecting to a results page.

 Regardless of how you keep track of the job identifier, the following code can be used to retrieve details about the job: